anubis619/tutorialCollections/learn_git.md

     git commit -m "Message"
     // Message should be descriptive but not very long git diff <fileName>
-    // Replace fileName with the name of file you want to check differnece on
+    // Replace fileName with the name of file you want to check difference on

 NOTE:
   When opening git diff and it opens the git file, to close you will need to type:

-    :q
+    q

+# GitHub:

+* Uses Git (copies or clones the repository)
+* Just one more computer that has a clone o the repository
+* Online.
+You need an internet connection active in order to push or pull.
+* Adds user management on the repositories
+* Tool Integration